satwikkansal/archives/_posts/2019-07-28-about-time.md

 layout: single
 ---

+**2023 Update:** I wrote this blog post when I left my first (and only) full-time job in 2019.
+I whined about the things I didn't like about my job (of which there were lot).
+After spending time hiring people, leading dev teams, distributing work to people, being responsible for lot of things at the same time, I realise how hard it is to get those things in place and ensure smooth functioning.
+Of course this is no excuse for not having the right work-environment and culture, but it now makes me have a deep appreciation for companies who have figured out how to do it.
+Anyways, back to the original post :)

 Hi.

 It's been almost eight months since my last post (which seems kind of egoistic now on reflecting back).
 A lot has actually changed in last 2 months, so I felt an urge to pen down how I feel.